tcltk/tcllib/embedded/md/tcllib/files/modules/string/token_shell.md

       * __\-indices__

-        When specified the output is not a list of words, but a list of 4\-tuples describing the words\.
-Each tuple contains the type of the word, its start\- and end\-indices in the input, and the actual text of the word\.
+        When specified the command returns a list of 4\-element lists\.
+Each 4\-element list contains the type of the word, its start and end indexes in the *string*, and the word itself \(copied from the *string*\)\.

-        Note that the length of the word as given by the indices can differ from the length of the word found in the last element of the tuple\.
-The indices describe the words extent in the input, including delimiters, intra\-word quoting, etc\. whereas for the actual text of the word delimiters are stripped, intra\-word quoting decoded, etc\.
+        For any given 4\-element list, the length of the word as calculated by the difference between the indices may not match the length of the word in the last element\.
+This is because the indices include delimeters, intra\-word quoting, etc\., whereas the word in the last element has all these stripped away\.

         The possible token types are